 There also appears to be a rotary dial, and it's been speculated that this is for controlling the touchscreen so you don't have to blindly tap away at a smooth glossy screen to get things done.

 Porsche Macan EV battery and range

 The Porsche Macan EV will utilize the same 800-volt charging architecture as the Taycan EV.
 That means the car will be able to charge at a maximum speed of 270kW.
-We don’t know what sizes those batteries will be, but the Taycan comes with the option of a 79.2 kWh battery or a larger 93.4 kWh.
+The car will supposedly boost charging speed at 400-volt chargers by splitting the 800-voltbattery in two halves.
+All variants will have a 100 kWh battery pack.

 As for the range, all we know for sure is that the Macan EV will offer “significantly” more range than the Taycan.
 The 2021 Taycan 4S has an EPA-estimated range of 227 miles, which gives us an absolute bare minimum of what to expect.